Local and global visibility and Gromov hyperbolicity of domains with respect to the Kobayashi distance: Introduction

 We point out that, in the previous theorem, given $p\in \partial \Omega$, the open neighborhood $U_p$ of $p$ such that $(U_p\cap \Omega, K_{U_p\cap \Omega})$ is Gromov hyperbolic might be different from the open neighborhood $V_p$ of $p$ such that every couple of points of $\partial \Omega\cap V'_p$ satisfies the visibility condition with respect to $K_{V_p\cap \Omega}$.
 However, it turns out, see Lemma ~\ref{Lem:equiv-vis}, that also $U_p\cap \Omega$ is locally visible at $p$.

-We also point out (see Proposition~\ref{Prop:loc-vis-forever}) that, if $\Omega$ is complete hyperbolic Gromov hyperbolic and visible, then the visibility condition holds for any open neighborhood of any boundary point and, in particular, every $p\in\partial\Omega$ admits a countable basis of ``visible'' open neighborhoods in $\overline{\Omega}$.
+We also point out (see Proposition~\ref{Prop:loc-vis-forever}) that, if $\Omega$ is complete hyperbolic Gromov hyperbolic and visible, then the visibility condition holds for any open neighborhood $U$ of any boundary point, provided $U\cap \Omega$ is connected and complete hyperbolic.

-Any geodesic metric space $(X,d)$ which is Gromov hyperbolic can be embedded in a compact space $\overline{X}^G:=X\cup \partial_G X$ with a topology that we call the {\sl Gromov topology} whose restriction to $X$ coincide with the natural topology of $X$ (see, {\sl e.g.}, \cite{BH}).

 \begin{definition} If $(\Omega,K_{\Omega})$ is Gromov hyperbolic and the identity map $\id_\Omega:\Omega\to \Omega$ extends as a homeomorphism from the Gromov closure $\overline{\Omega}^G$ to the Euclidean closure $\overline{\Omega}$, we say that $\Omega$ is a {\sl Gromov model domain}. \end{definition}